-Genesee & Wyoming Inc. owns or leases 116 locally managed freight railroads worldwide with approximately 7,300 employees and 3,000 customers.
+Genesee & Wyoming Inc. owns or leases more than 100 locally managed freight railroads worldwide with approximately 7,300 employees and 3,000 customers.

 G&W railroads are recognized leaders in safety, with customer satisfaction that outperforms the trucking and overall rail industries.
 With the ability to make growth capital investments in support of customer projects, we seek long-term relationships with the customers served by our railroads, whether a family-owned lumber yard or a global mining company.

 Many of our railroads offer connections with multiple Class I railroads for maximum flexibility in reaching any market.
 If your facility is not located on one of our railroads, you can still take advantage of freight-rail economics via one of our transload locations.

 Explore G&W’s map below to see where we can serve you.

 Most of G&W’s North American railroads offer storage capabilities for customers’ unused railcars.
 Our connections with Class I partners, as well as the option to group cars by specified categories, enable fluid movement across our footprint.

 Kiamichi Railroad Provides Maximum Logistics Flexibility for New Tyson Foods Mega Poultry Feed Mill

 On May 10, 2022, the first Kiamichi Railroad (KRR) train arrived at Tyson Foods’ new $65 million “mega” feed mill in McNab, Arkansas – marking the culmination of a multi-year project for both companies.

 Morning Star and California Northern Railroad Keep Food in Supply during Pandemic

 As restaurants closed and people ramped up food purchases to eat at home during the coronavirus pandemic, the logistics of foodstuff and grocery distribution became more complex.
 Genesee & Wyoming’s California Northern Railroad (CFNR) plays an important role in keeping store shelves and freezers stocked.